Way of the Cross

 What to bring: Wear comfortable walking shoes and weather-appropriate clothing.
 Limited supplies of water are available.
 An emergency first-aid medic attends, and Victoria Police provide support.
 Copies of the liturgy are provided, but if you can bring your own copy (download from the Publications tab), it would be appreciated.

-Stations 1 and 2: St Francis Church, Lonsdale Street (in association with Melbourne Welsh Church)
+Stations 1 and 2: St Francis Church, Lonsdale Street

 Station 3: CrossCulture Church of Christ, Swanston Street